 Written by Greg Ellifritz

-I often get questions about basic survival strategies in my self defense classes.
-One such strategy I often hear mentioned is “playing dead.”
+I am regularly asked my opinion about “playing dead” during an active killer attack.
 This strategy appeals to people who have a peaceful, non-confrontational demeanor.
-People who really don’t want to develop the skills necessary to fight effectively will be drawn towards the almost magical appeal of playing dead.
+People who really don’t want to develop the skills necessary to fight effectively will be drawn towards the almost magical appeal of feigning death.
 They think that the attacker will pass them by and move on to another victim.

-Despite this strategy’s appeal and its occasional chance for success, I don’t generally recommend it.
-For every instance where it works, I can provide you with several where it didn’t.
+Sometimes it works.
+Despite this strategy’s broad appeal and its occasional success, I don’t generally recommend it.
+For every instance where it works, I can provide you with several others where it didn’t.

-Consider the mass school shootings at both Columbine High School and Virginia Tech.
+We first learned this lesson during the mass school shootings at both Columbine High School and Virginia Tech.
 In both events, the shooters went back through the piles of bodies to shoot people who had been playing dead.
-In fact, the Virginia Tech shooter actually practiced shooting students playing dead at a public shooting range before the attack!
+In fact, the Virginia Tech shooter actually practiced shooting students playing dead at a public shooting range before the attack.
 He placed targets on the ground in long rows simulating students hiding under desks.
-He walked along an imaginary “aisle” between these rows of students and practiced shooting down into the ground!
-Several people reported seeing this practice session after the shooting took place, but no one thought to report the shooter during his practice session.
+He walked along an imaginary “aisle” between these rows of students and practiced shooting down into the ground.
+Several people reported seeing this practice session after the shooting took place, but no one thought to report the shooter at the time of his practice session.

 An even more recent event that shows the futility of playing dead was the Orlando Pulse Nightclub shooting.
 Like the shootings mentioned above, the Orlando killer moved past the “dead” victims several times during the attack, firing additional shots at the unmoving bodies.
 One victim described what happened as he played dead on the dance floor: